ConnorWiseman/ta-cs313-php-s18/README.md

 ### Add missing directories to your system PATH

-Heroku and Composer should have added themselves to your system PATH.
+git, Heroku, and Composer should have added themselves to your system PATH.
 If they did not, uninstall and reinstall them.

 If `psql` is missing, you must add `<Bitnami install directory>\PostgreSQL\bin` to your system PATH.